guoting1220/bay-sharing/README.md

 ### User Flow:
 Guest users can:
 - browser all the posts
-- register to log in to get access to more features
+- register or log in to get access to more features

 Logged in users can:
 - browser all the posts